PhilJd/contiguous_pytorch_params/README.md

 the word and help people to train their models faster :)

 ## Install
+To get the most recent version, it's easiest to install the package directly from
+github:
 ```
 pip install git+https://github.com/philjd/contiguous_pytorch_params.git
 ```
+Alternatively, [frgfm](https://github.com/frgfm) has kindly created a pip package (`pip install contiguous-params`) and a conda package ` conda install -c frgfm contiguous_params`.

 ## Example Usage
 ```python